ChiragVaghela10/quarter_laplacian/README.md

 meaning it retains edge details more effectively than the standard Laplacian, which is crucial for maintaining the sharpness and clarity of objects.

-The following results are obtained for c = [0.1, 0.2, ..., 1.0] in discrete diffusion equation mentioned above, and iterations = 10 for both filters:
+The following results are obtained for $c$ = [0.1, 0.2, ..., 1.0] in discrete diffusion equation mentioned above, and iterations = 10 for both filters:
 <br/><img src="img/filters_against_alphas.png" width="900"><br/>